-92 Rule 14a-8(i)(1),(2).
+139 17 C.F.R. § 240.14a-8(i)(1)-(2).

-93 See Jeffrey N. Gordon, "Just Say Never?"
-Poison Pills, Deadhand Pills, and Shareholder-Approved Bylaw Amendments," 19 CARD.
-L. REV. 511, 546-49 (1997).
-94 Del.
-Gen. Corp.
-L. §§ 109(b), 141(a).
-Although the Revised Model Business Corporation Act initially seems to
+140 Jeffrey N. Gordon, "Just Say Never?"
+Poison Pills, Deadhand Pills, and Shareholder-Approved Bylaws: An Essay for Warren Buffett, 19 Cardozo L. Rev. 511, 546-49 (1997).

-94 Del.
-Gen. Corp.
-L. §§ 109(b), 141(a).
-Although the Revised Model Business Corporation Act initially seems to avoid this circularity, by not conditioning the board's exercise of managerial authority on other law, see §§ 2.06 (bylaw definitions) and 8.01(b) (board prerogative), the circularity may reemerge in provisions that seem to allocate certain corporate power to shareholders that seems to imply a carve-out for limits on board power otherwise stated in law.
-See §§3.02(3) (corporate power to amend bylaws); 8.01(b) (apparently exclusive grant to board to exercise all corporate powers); 10.20(a) (shareholder power to amend bylaws); 10.20(b) (shareholder power to constraint board's amendment of shareholder-adopted bylaw).
-These provisions cannot be harmonized without an implicit carve-out.
+141 Del.
+Code Ann tit.
+8, §§ 109(b), 141(a) (2001).
+Although the Revised Model Business Corporation Act initially seems to avoid this circularity by not conditioning the board's exercise of managerial authority on other law, see Model Bus.
+Corp.
+Act §§ 2.06, 8.01(b) (2007) (dealing with bylaw definitions and board prerogative), the circularity may reemerge in provisions that seem to allocate certain corporate power to shareholders in a way that seems to imply a carve-out for limits on board power otherwise stated in law.
+See id. § 3.02(3) (corporate power to amend bylaws); § 8.01(b) (apparently exclusive grant to board to exercise all corporate powers); § 10.20(a) (shareholder power to amend bylaws); § 10.20(b) (shareholder cut through the tangle in CA, Inc. v.
+AFSCME Employees Pension Plan by presumptively invalidating any bylaw that treads on the board's managerial prerogatives.142 Shareholders may propose bylaws that are "procedural, process-oriented,"143 not ones that "mandate how the board should decide specific substantive business decisions."144 How this process/substance distinction plays out in the context of "say on pay" will determine the usefulness of the bylaw route in pursuing shareholder opt-in.